 Carbohydrate intake has been a hot topic for a long time.

-While no macronutrient is categorically bad, carb intake is something that should be tailored to the individual (4).
+But no macronutrient is categorically bad, including carbs.
+Your carb intake is something that should be tailored to you as an individual (

-In order to optimize carb intake, some people now “cycle” their carbohydrates.
+In order to make changes to their overall carb intake, some people now “cycle” their carbohydrates.

 This is known as carb cycling.